Tuesday, May 5, 2026

 Main Street OEC Old Ellicott City - South side

-A walk by historic & flood prevention sites along Main Street, Old Ellicott City OEC
+A 'walk' by historic & flood prevention sites along Main Street, Old Ellicott City OEC.
+For more information click on the HABS - Historic American Buildings writeup.

 NOTE: this is a work in progress